Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Interstate Agreements for Research and Deployment of Unmanned Aircraft Systems

-Would amend Title 74 (Transportation) of the Pennsylvania Consolidated Statutes to authorize the Department of Transportation to enter into interstate agreements for research and deployment of unmanned aircraft systems.
-Passed the Pennsylvania Senate 50-0 on June 23, 2025, but was laid on the table (stalled) in the House Transportation Committee on February 3, 2026.
+Would amend Title 74 (Transportation) of Pennsylvania Consolidated Statutes to authorize the Department of Transportation to enter into interstate agreements for research and deployment of unmanned aircraft systems.
+Passed Pennsylvania Senate unanimously (50-0) on 2025-06-23 but was laid on table in House on 2026-02-03.

 Last action: February 3, 2026